-4. The Secretary shall report at each Annual Biennial Meeting and Meeting of the Bureau the position as regards the collection of annual payments.
+4. The Secretary shall report at each Biennial Meeting and Meeting of the Bureau the position as regards the collection of annual payments.
+The report shall also be sent to all Commissioners including those who are not members of the Bureau before the beginning of the Meeting of the Bureau in the years when the Commission does not meet.